Department of Commerce, Community, & Economic Development - Alaska Oil and Gas Conservation Commission

 Target #1: Zero incidents that result in contamination of underground fresh water due to oil and gas activities.

 Incidents of Contaminated Underground Fresh Water (Zero Recorded Incidents)

 Analysis of results and challenges: There are no documented instances of underground freshwater contamination in Alaska.
-AOGCC’s increased scrutiny of applications and slightly larger field inspector staff will allow us to maintain that unblemished record.
+AOGCC's increased scrutiny of applications and slightly larger field inspector staff will allow the agency to maintain that unblemished record.

 |A6: Core Service - Have no lost time accidents|